 Day Five: Munich – home

 We didn’t have much time to explore Munich but surprisingly managed to cram a lot in before our flight home.
-We’ll be writing a blog post on this city and the top sites to see when you only have 24 hours!
+Here’s our top sites to see when you only have 24 hours!

 Our journey through Bavaria can be summed up by the following words: breathtaking, magical and LOTS of curried sausages!